altmann/FluentResults/README.md

 ### Handling/catching errors

-Similar to the catch block for exceptions the checking and handling of errors within a Result object is supported by this library with some methods:
+Similar to the catch block for exceptions, the checking and handling of errors within Result object is also supported using some methods:

 ```csharp
 result.HasError<MyCustomError>(); // check if the Result object contains an error from a specific type